NJIT-CS490-SP21/project1-jg785/README.md

 Project 1, Mileston 1 & 2 - Jhon Garcia

 Programs used to do this project: Python, HTML, CSS and some knowledge using terminal.
-Imported: requests, os, random, load_dotenv and find_dotenv from dotenv, Flask, render_template from flask API used: Spotify, Genius.
+Imported: requests, os, random, load_dotenv and find_dotenv from dotenv, Flask, render_template from flask.
+Also, install do npm install -g heroku to install the heroku library.
+API used: Spotify, Genius.

 I encountered some problems when I was trying to align my text to the center.
 I also had some problems when I was